Act I · The Grove

 Shovel screams with rage and tries to wipe the mud from her eyes.

-Without another beat, I dash across the river stones, but feel one shift beneath my weight.
+Without another beat, I dash across the river stones but feel one shift beneath my weight.
 I slip, falling hard onto the stones.
 The rushing water arches over me, saturating my cloak, adding to its weight.

 Bex darts to a vantage point near the tree, swiftly climbing an old rope ladder onto an embankment.
 She aims and shoots, hitting the mephit, battering off a wing.